Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

     behavior of the program.

-  * Because pure functions can be evaluated in any order, they're really easy to evaluated in parallel.
+  * Because pure functions can be evaluated in any order, they're really easy to evaluate in parallel.
 The compiler can even do this automatically for you, without changing the behavior of your program.

 * It's much easier to write unit tests for pure functions.